ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

   }
 ```

-## Restrictions on ordering of fields
+## Restrictions on field ordering

 The below is written about record fields but equally applies to constructor
 arguments.

-Suppose a record contains any unboxed field `fld` whose layout is not `value` or a
+Suppose a record contains any unboxed field `fld` whose layout is not `value`[^or-combination-of-values].
-combination of `value` layouts.
 Then, the following restriction applies: All
 fields occurring after `fld` in the record must be "flat", i.e. the GC can
 skip looking at them.
 The only options for flat fields are immediates (i.e. things
 represented as ints at runtime) and other unboxed numbers.

+[^or-combination-of-values]: Technically, there are some non-value layouts that don't hit this restriction, like unboxed products and unboxed sums consisting only of values.

 The following definition is rejected, as the boxed field `s : string` appears
 after the unboxed float field `f`: